SurferAdmin/freqstart/README.md

 <!-- FREQSTART -->
 # FREQSTART

-### Changelog

-`v0.0.8`
-* Improved container strategy update verification routine.
-* Improved "FreqUI" setup and added compose routine if container is running.
-* Cleaned shellcheck warnings and some general improvements.

-`v0.0.7`
-* Implemented strategy update check for every container via project config file.
-* Raised countdown to 30s to validate docker container.

-`v0.0.6`
-* Fixed an error in FreqUI routine with domain configuration.
-* Rewrite project.yml restart to "no" and update restart to "on-failure" after validation.

 ### Freqtrade with Docker

 Freqstart simplifies the use of Freqtrade with Docker.
 Including a simple setup guide for Freqtrade,